readmeio/oas/packages/oas/README.md

 #### Reducer

-The `OpenAPIReducer` utility, located in `oas/reducer`, can be used to reduce an OpenAPI definition down to only the information necessary to fulfill a specific set of tags, paths, operations, or webhooks.
+The `OpenAPIReducer` utility, located in `oas/reducer`, can be used to reduce an OpenAPI definition down to only the information necessary to fulfill a specific set of tags, paths, operations, operation IDs, or webhooks.

 OpenAPI reduction can be helpful not only to isolate and troubleshoot issues with large API definitions, but also to compress a large API definition down to a manageable size containing a specific set of items.

-Tag filters intersect with path, operation, and webhook filters.
-When they are combined, an operation is retained only when it matches both the tag filter and its relevant location filter.
+Tag and operation ID filters intersect with path, operation, and webhook filters.
+When they are combined, an operation is retained only when it matches every configured filter.
+Multiple operation IDs are alternatives within the operation ID filter.

+Operation IDs are matched exactly.
+For operations without an authored `operationId`, use the generated value returned by `Operation.getOperationId()`.

 ```ts
 import petstore from '@readme/oas-examples/3.0/json/petstore.json' with { type: 'json' };